TheAlexDev23/TheAlexDev23/README.md

+Amateur developer

-# Programming languages I know
+# Programming languages I like to work with
 - C#
 - C
 - Python